-The team at GSS, over the many years we have been employing this technique, that has seen changes in the way shotcreting is used.
+Over the many years we have been employing this technique, the team at GSS has seen changes in the way shotcreting is used.
 One of the many exciting advancements has been the use of specialist fibres in the mix reducing the need to install expensive steel reinforcement.

 Steel is still used, however, to solve specific construction challenges.